locationlabs/wolphin/README.md

 configuration files made available to wolphin.
 All operations are done based on this configuration information and the metadata with which ec2 instance sare tagged.

-### Wolphin lib:
+### Wolphin library:

-The following capabilities would be available through the library part of wolphin:
+The following operations can be performed using wolphin:

 #### create